Experts on all the line. For a world who wants to move forward.

 Rosalie-Maude St-Arnaud, B.Sc.

-An agro-economist by training, Rosalie-Maude St-Arnaud is an agro-economist.
-She joined Groupe AGÉCO in 2007.
+An agro-economist by training, Rosalie-Maude St-Arnaud joined Groupe AGÉCO in 2007.

-Rosalie-Maude has developed expertise in effective data research and analysis.
-She specializes in market studies, sectoral diagnostics, strategic planning and the assessment of the economic value of goods and services.
+Rosalie-Maude has developed particularly effective expertise in data research and analysis, focusing on market surveys, sector diagnoses and strategic planning as well as the assessment of the economic value of ecological goods and services.
 She has also acquired specialized knowledge of the egg and poultry sector and non-timber forest products.

-The survey and poll service rests on the solid know-how of our surveyors: Gervais Turcotte, Anne Goupil, Nick Raymond.
+The survey and poll service rests on the solid know-how of our surveyors: Gervais Turcotte, Anne Goupil, Nancy Morin.